 “Efforts to secure prisoner of war lists from the Philippines have not been successful to this date due to the lack of communication and the fact that the Japanese Government has not yet given permission for the Swiss representative and the International Red Cross delegates to make visits to prisoner of war camps in the islands.
 When the lists of prisoners are received, we will clear the name of your son and send you any additional information that we may have.”

 The POWs had the job of burying the dead.
 To do this, they worked in teams of four men.
 Each team carried a litter of four to six dead men to the cemetery where they were buried in graves containing 15 to 20 bodies.
-The death rate at the camp was still 9 POWs a day into November 1942, which dropped in December when the Japanese issued Red Cross Packages for Christmas.
-In addition, other changes were made that lowered the number of deaths.
+Since the water table was high, the bodies were placed in the grave and held down with poles until they were covered with dirt.
+The next day, when the POWs returned, the dead were often sitting up in the graves or had been dug up by wild dogs.

 Three POWs were recaptured on September 21, 1942, and who had escaped from the camp on September 12.
 They were brought back to the camp and where they had their feet tied together and their hands crossed behind their backs and tied with ropes.
 A long rope was tied around their wrists and they were suspended from a rafter with their toes barely touched the ground causing their arms to bear all the weight of their bodies.
 They were subjected to severe beatings by the Japanese guards while hanging from the rafter.
 The punishment lasted three days.
 They were cut from the rafter and they were tied hand and foot and placed in the cooler for 30 days on a diet was rice and water.
 One of the three POWs was severely beaten by a Japanese lieutenant but later released.